For many parents, one pathway to helping their children succeed is through education; however, the price of college has seen consistent upward ticks.

 There are typically a couple of caveats to be aware of with prepaid plans:

 - Fewer options.
-Most participating schools are public universities, and you may only apply the funds to a specific school, limiting your options.
+Most participating schools are public universities, and you only may apply the funds to a specific school, limiting your options.

 - Residency requirements.
 Some states have residency requirements for the account owner and beneficiary.